RajanHari/Unique-Identification-of-animals-using-soft-Biometrics/Ensemble_classification/README.md

 # Chimpanzee Identity, Age, and Gender Multi-task Classifier using CNN Ensemble

-This repository contains a deep learning pipeline that performs multi-task classification of chimpanzee identity, age group, and gender from cropped chimpanzee face images.
+This folder contains a deep learning pipeline that performs multi-task classification of chimpanzee identity, age group, and gender from cropped chimpanzee face images.
 The approach combines individual models for age, gender, and identity using an ensemble architecture based on a ResNet-18 backbone.

 ---